 In the 21st century, people can do high paying work from anyplace on the world, provided they have the right technology.
 Unfortunately, this does not include large parts of Windham County where there is neither cell phone coverage nor broadband Internet access.
 Not only do we lose out on jobs, but we are hurt in other ways.
 Realtors tell me that homes without connectivity sell at a 10 percent to 20 percent discount as compared to those with both cell coverage and broadband.
-Bringing 21st century technology to all of Windham County -- currently the most underserved county in Vermont -- will be my top priority in Montpelier.

 As we look to grow our economy, we should avoid actions that can cause further harm.
 Vermont has almost no additional tax capacity and I am particularly concerned that we hold the line on property taxes.

 Vermont is part of a national and global economy.
 I hope to use my extensive international experience and connections to help attract investment to Vermont and to market Vermont products, technologies and services around the world.
 Vermont is well positioned to be part of the coming revolution in green energy technologies but, if we are to be successful, we will need much larger markets than those here at home.
 The largest markets for these technologies are in the densely populated and rapidly growing countries of South Asia and the Middle East, parts of the world I know extremely well.